Scenic road through vineyards to the Pyrenees mountains.

 Historic Sites Amidst Mountain Peaks

-It’s not just about the nature, though.
+It’s not just about nature, though.
 Tucked away in these mountains are some really old places.
-You’ll find ancient churches, remnants of old fortifications, and villages that seem like they haven’t changed in centuries.
+You’ll find ancient churches, remnants of old fortifications, and villages that seem like they haven’t changed in centuries, making this a highlight of any French villages road trip.
 We stumbled upon a tiny Romanesque church carved partly into the rock, and it was like stepping back in time.
 It makes you wonder about all the people who lived here long ago.

 Where to Stay: